Quan0308/NestJS-Microservice/README.md

 ## Start the application

-Run `npx nx serve main-api` to start the development server.
-Happy coding!
+Run `yarn start-service main-api` to start the main service.

 ## Build for production